byebyers/my-site/about.md

 ---
 Hi, I'm Jacob Byers!

-An American creative developer based in Arizona, focused on digital manefestations.
+An American creative developer based in Arizona, focused on digital UX/UI experiences.
 I’ve worked with local companies such as Front Pourch Brewing, Deneau Law Firm, Hubble LLC, and many others.

-Passionate about technology, spirituality, and the outdoors.
+Passionate about technology, philosophy, and the outdoors.